By Amy Gorin, MS, RDN

 And when it comes to high-protein breakfasts, definitely skip the cinnamon bun and the negroni cocktail donut!
 Instead, dig into these registered dietitian breakfast favorites:

 And you might be wondering just how healthy plant-based eating is in the first place.
 Maybe just maybe it feels like all your friends signed onto plant-based eating.
 Still on the fence yourself?
 This Well+Good article might convince you to take the leap.
+And hey, studies show vegetarians tend to lead healthy lifestyles.

 I reveal all the health benefits of eating less meat, along with the most delicious plant-based foods that pack a one-two punch of protein *and* fiber.
 What's not to love?